 The diversity of experience is what makes National University’s online MFA creative writing program work as a global community — and what leads to compelling writing.
 Asynchronous learning — meaning, students complete coursework on their own schedules — makes it possible for MFA students to complete the program from anywhere.
 Some of their MFA students living with disabilities, Montesonti explains, only would consider a completely online format.

 About twenty percent of National University’s creative writing students are active military who need the flexibility and accelerated coursework the program offers.
-National University was founded by retired U.S. Navy lieutenant commander David Chigos.
+National University was founded by retired U.S. Navy Captain David Chigos.
 As a Yellow Ribbon school, the university accepts the post 9/11 GI Bill®, making the online MFA program a welcoming choice for veteran and active-duty students and their families.

 “We’ve worked with the largest number of active duty military students of any MFA program around,” comments Montesonti.
 “There’s such a broad range of compelling stories to tap into.”
 From more accurate and positive portrayals of soldiers with PTSD to fiction that gets at the heart and vulnerability of extreme situations, these MFA students find storytelling a powerful tool.